reinvest-in-us/reinvest-site/README.md

 Heroku auto-deploys from `master` when tests pass.

 When deploying, Heroku will run migrations and `rake one_offs:all`.
 Any one-time, idempotent data migrations should be included in that task.

-The site is currently available at [https://defund-police-staging.herokuapp.com](https://defund-police-staging.herokuapp.com/).
-It is protected by basic auth, and the user name and password can be found in the Heroku environment variables as `BASIC_AUTH_NAME` and `BASIC_AUTH_PASSWORD`.